hpe-container-platform-community/hcp-demo-env-aws-terraform/README.md

 ./generated/rdp_credentials.sh
 ```

 Use a Remote Desktop Client or open a webbrowser into the RDP host.
-You are then ready to configure your HPE Container Platform deployment with Gateways, Hosts, License, etc.
+You are then ready to configure your HPE Container Platform deployment with Gateways, Hosts, License, etc.  For more information on the RDP server, see the [README](./docs/README-RDP.md).